-In its 8th year, the 2019-2020 Danone North America, Gut Microbiome, Yogurt and Probiotics Fellowship Grantis accepting applications!
+In its 9th year, the 2020-2021 Danone North America Gut Microbiome, Yogurt and Probiotics Fellowship Grant is accepting applications!

-Danone North America, PBC will award $25,000 to two graduate students interested in exploring the gut microbiome, probiotics and yogurt to better understand how they help support and maintain human health and wellness.*
+Danone North America (“Danone”), will award $25,000 to two graduate students interested in exploring the gut microbiome, probiotics and yogurt to better understand how they help support and maintain human health and wellness.*

-Megan Kennedy of the Medical Scientist Training Program at University of Chicago used her grant to take a closer look at whether or not there is a particular time in a person’s 24-hour cycle when probiotics are best able to remain in the gut community.
+2018 Winner (one of two grants awarded): Megan Kennedy of the Medical Scientist Training Program at University of Chicago will use her grant to take a closer look at whether or not there is a particular time in a person’s 24-hour cycle when probiotics are best able to remain in the gut community.

-Nick Jensen of the University of California Davis doctoral program studied how related types of beneficial bacteria breakdown different carbohydrates in the foods we eat, specifically milk oligosaccharides.
+2018 Winner (one of two grants awarded): Nick Jensen of the University of California Davis doctoral program will study how related types of beneficial bacteria breakdown different carbohydrates in the foods we eat, specifically milk oligosaccharides.

-Caroline Kelsey of the University of Virginia used her grant funds to examine how gut bacteria and food intake influence brain development.
+2017 Winner (one of two grants awarded): Caroline Kelsey of the University of Virginia will use her grant funds to examine how gut bacteria and food intake influence brain development.

-Yeonwoo Lebovitz of Virginia Tech used the grant to assess how a mother’s gut microbiome can affect and protect their baby’s neurological development.
+2017 Winner (one of two grants awarded): Yeonwoo Lebovitz of Virginia Tech will use the grant to assess how a mother’s gut microbiome can affect and protect their baby’s neurological development.

 This year’s winners will be selected by a cross-functional panel of experts, including: